tsunami-code/java-artefacts/data-holder/README.md

 ## Usage
 #### Requirements
-If you wish to simply run the Model Holder you only require Docker.
+If you wish to simply run the CDS Data Holder you only require Docker.

-If you wish to build the CDS Model Holder from source, this requires:
+If you wish to build the CDS Data Holder from source, this requires:

 + Java 1.8+
 + Maven/Gradle